mGalarnyk/MGT6090_Assignment-8/README.md

 The slides from the presentation are located here.
 The video of the presentation can be viewed on [YouTube](https://youtu.be/DAg-fwU3hQ0?si=DqbfknOXarnIHwV-).

 ## Group Members
-Glenn Matlin
-Nikita Tatarinov
-Nicholas Meyer
-Mitchell Kramer
-Michael Galarnyk
+Glenn Matlin, Nikita Tatarinov, Nicholas Meyer, Mitchell Kramer, and Michael Galarnyk